angryziber/synology-cast-photos/README.md

 - Enable *Web Station* on your Synology NAS
 - In PHP settings (in a tab), add your photos directory to PHP open_basedir - otherwise photos won't be accessible to PHP
 - Copy/clone these files to the *'web'* directory on your NAS
-- [Register a Chromecast receiver app](https://cast.google.com/publish/) with Google pointing to **http://your-nas-ip/random.html**
+- [Register a Chromecast receiver app](https://cast.google.com/publish/) with Google pointing to **http://your-nas-ip/receiver**
   (Note: you need to pay Google $5 and also register your Chromecast device for testing in order to be able to use http urls)
-- Specify registered app ID in *cast.html*
+- Specify registered app ID in *sender/index.html*
-- Open **http://your-nas-ip/cast.html** in your browser, start casting!
+- Open **http://your-nas-ip/sender** in your browser, start casting!

 Note: these php scripts here take advantage of [rawfs](http://github.com/angryziber/rawfs) running on the NAS making it possible to cast raw photos directly, without converting them to jpeg first.
 This is optional if your photos are already in jpeg format.

-There is also an [Android app for controlling the casted photos](https://github.com/angryziber/synology-cast-photos-android) instead of *cast.html*.
+There is also an [Android sender app](https://github.com/angryziber/synology-cast-photos-android) for controlling the casted photos instead of *html sender*.

 Photos are streamed as they are (without any resizing, etc on the NAS) because CPU of Chromecast is faster than Synology's.